openshifttips/web/content/baremetal/_index.md

 1. only then delete the bmh - `oc delete bmh <bmh-name>`
 1. edit the `secert.yaml` file so it includes only the date, type, metadata.name and meteadata.namespace fields
 1. edit the bmh.yaml so it includes only the oc spec, metadata.name and meteadata.namespace fields

+## Automatic way
+* NOTE: Make sure to install `oc neat` if you don't have it (https://github.com/itaysk/kubectl-neat)
+1. for conveniency `oc project openshift-machine-api`
+1. locate the correct secret, it'll have the same name as the bmh with a '-bmc-secret' postfix.
+1. save the secret - `oc get secret <bmh-name-bmc-secret> -o yaml | oc neat > secret.yaml`
+1. save the bmh - `oc get bmh <bmh-name> -o yaml | oc neat > bmh.yaml`
+1. only then delete the bmh - `oc delete bmh <bmh-name>`
 1. apply - `oc apply -f secert.yaml` and then `oc apply -f bmh.yaml`

 The node should start reprovisioning and be ready after a while.